-I will have office hours on Tuesday from 13:00 to 15:00 and Friday from 15:00 to 16:00.
+I will have office hours on Monday and Friday from 10:00 to 12:00.
 My office is A07 in the Computer Science Building.
 You can come and ask any question about the material explained in the lectures.

 The purpose of the optional mini-project, formally the module G54FPP Foundations of Programming Mini-Project, is to provide G54FOP students with the opportunity to deepen their understanding of the mathematical foundations of programming languages by an in-depth study of a specific topic related to what is covered in G54FOP.
 I will give you a list of suggested topics with references.
 However, it is not exclusive: feel free to discuss other topics or amended versions of the suggested ones with the G54FOP/FPP convener.

 After choosing a topic, your task is to

 The report should be targeted at your fellow students; i.e., you can assume the reader will know the basics of operational semantics, lambda-calculus, etc. The expected length is around 10 pages, which is about 3000 to 4000 words excluding diagrams, code, references, or any appendices you feel have to be enclosed.

 You can send it directly to me by e-mail.

 The front cover of the report should clearly state: